 2. Downtown Tampa: The Best Neighborhood for First-Time Visitors

 Heading to the Cigar City for the first time?
 We recommend you stay in Downtown Tampa.

 The upbeat area is within a walking distance of almost every attraction.
-Start with the gorgeous Tampa Riverwalk, which is ideal for cycling, walking, and marveling at street art performers.
+Start with the gorgeous Tampa Riverwalk, one of the best free things to do in Tampa, which is ideal for cycling, walking, and marveling at street art performers.